spectrocloud/librarium/docs/docs-content/getting-started/aws/scale-secure-cluster.md

 > "I agree.
 No matter how safe our coding practices are, we need to periodically review, patch and upgrade our
 > dependencies." says Wren, who leads the engineering team at Spacetastic.
 >
-> Kai nods, scrolling through the the Spectro Cloud Docs.
-"Team, Palette has more security and Day-2 operation support
+> Kai nods, scrolling through the Spectro Cloud Docs.
+"Team, Palette has more security and Day-2 operation support than
-> than we have explored so far.
+> we have explored so far.
 I will continue their Getting Started section and report back with my findings."

 ## Prerequisites